Image List

 | **Name** | Internal identifier for the item | product-front-01 |

-When using Query mode, you connect Salesforce fields to the image list display.
-Each mapping tells the component which field contains the data for that element—like which field holds the image URL or the display label.
+When using Query mode, the **Data Mappings** section connects Salesforce fields to the image list display.
+Each mapping tells the component which field contains the data for that element — for example, which field holds the image URL or the display label.

 ### Content

-These settings control the overall appearance and behavior of the image list, including which layout variant to use and how users interact with items.
+These settings control the overall appearance and behavior of the image list.

-* **Quilted** — A structured layout that alternates between larger featured images and smaller supporting images.
-Creates a visual hierarchy while maintaining an organized feel.
+* **Quilted** — A structured layout that alternates between larger featured images and smaller supporting images, creating visual hierarchy.

-* **Woven** — An interlocking pattern that weaves images together in alternating rows.
-Adds visual interest while keeping a balanced, symmetrical appearance.
+* **Woven** — An interlocking pattern that weaves images together in alternating rows for a balanced, symmetrical appearance.

 * **Masonry** — A Pinterest-style staggered layout where images maintain their natural aspect ratios.
-Ideal for varied content like portfolio work, lifestyle photos, or user-generated images
+Ideal for varied content like portfolio work or user-generated images.

 ### Header

-Add a header area above your image list with a title, caption, avatar, and action buttons.
-Use this to label your gallery and provide quick actions, such as uploading new images or changing view options.
+Add a header above your image gallery with a title, caption, avatar, and action buttons.

 ### Layout

-Control how many columns display at different screen sizes.
-Setting different values for small, medium, and large containers ensures your gallery looks good on mobile, tablet, and desktop.
+Control how many columns display at different container sizes.
+Setting different values for each breakpoint ensures the gallery looks good on mobile, tablet, and desktop.

 ### Image